Cyrus Vance Jr.: Investigation into Donald Trump

 As part of his office's ongoing criminal investigation arising from the Stormy Daniels–Donald Trump scandal, Vance subpoenaed Trump's accounting firm Mazars for eight years' worth of Trump's personal and business tax returns and related documents in August 2019.
 Trump filed suit against Vance and Mazars in the United States District Court for the Southern District of New York to block the subpoena, claiming that as president he was immune from criminal investigation of any kind.
 The case was appealed through district and appeals courts and ultimately the U.S. Supreme Court.
 In July 2020 the U.S. Supreme Court held that the president is not immune from state criminal subpoenas which are directed at his private papers, and remanded the case to lower courts for further review.
 District and appeals courts again found the subpoena to be valid, and Trump appealed those findings to the Supreme Court on October 13, 2020, asking for a stay of the lower court rulings.
 In an unsigned opinion issued on February 22, 2021, the Supreme Court denied the stay, and Vance's office received the documents by February 25.

 Earlier in February, Vance's office had hired a consulting company to analyze and manage the documents, and engaged prominent New York attorney Mark F. Pomerantz to assist in the investigation.
 Among other issues, the investigation is reportedly looking into whether different values for the same properties were reported to lenders, insurance companies, and government taxing authorities.

 Vance, and separately New York State Attorney General Letitia James, also investigated the Trump Organization's Chief Financial Officer Allen Weisselberg and his family.
 Vance's inquiry into whether the Weisselbergs had received untaxed benefits from the Trump Organization was widely perceived as part of a strategy to gain more information about Trump.
 Financial records were obtained from Jennifer Weisselberg in April 2021.
 The investigation of the Trump Organization turned to criminal matters, as announced on May 18, 2021, by the New York State Attorney General's office which was jointly pursuing the criminal investigation with Vance.

-Vance passed the ongoing investigation to the next Manhattan District Attorney, Alvin Bragg, who took office on January 1, 2022.
+Vance passed the ongoing investigation to the next New York County District Attorney, Alvin Bragg, who took office on January 1, 2022.